a15k/item-repository/clients/1.0.0/ruby/docs/UsersApi.md

 # **get_users**
 > InlineResponse200 get_users

-Get all users for the membership
+Get all users for the member

-List all users

 ### Example
 ```ruby